wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 If the Wayfair Supplier Part Numbers for your organization are to be reflected in an alternative field in your Plentymarkets Item Variations, change the value of [the `Item Mapping Method` setting](settings_guide.md#item-mapping-method) and update the Variations accordingly.

 ## 5. Making items available for sale on Wayfair
 Items that you want to sell on the Wayfair market must be considered active in Plentymarkets.
-The Plentymarkets user may also choose limit which Items are for sale on Wayfair. **Note that Inventory and ordered items are controlled at the `Variation` level.**
+The Plentymarkets user may also choose to limit which Items are for sale on Wayfair. **Note that Inventory and ordered items are controlled at the `Variation` level.**

 To ensure that an Item is available for sale, follow these instructions: